iximiuz/awesome-container-tinkering/RUNTIMES.md

 <a href="https://github.com/sadaszewski/focker">Focker</a> - "A FreeBSD image/jail orchestration tool in the vein of Docker."

 A Docker-like tool written in Python and using FreeBSD jails instead of Linux namespaces & co.

+### footloose

+<a href="https://github.com/weaveworks/footloose">footloose</a> - "Container Machines - Containers that look like Virtual Machines."

+Regular containers but with systemd as PID 1 and an SSH daemon inside.
+Such "machines" behave very much like a VM, it's even possible to run dockerd in them.

 ## Container-runtime shims